Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Townhouse Purchasing Considerations

-Because townhouses are, on average, larger than condo units, there are a larger number of factors to weigh as well when determining whether to buy an available property:
+Because townhouses are, on average, more significant than condo units, there are a more substantial number of factors to weigh as well when determining whether to buy an available property:

 Not all Townhomes are the Same Size